COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Disadvantages of Baby-Led Weaning

 There may be an increased risk of choking with baby-led weaning due to the different shape and textures of foods offered.2 Babies may also not get all the nutrition they need, especially iron and energy, for healthy growth and development.2 The amounts and types of food a baby is able to feed themselves is limited.
-Like any approach to introduce solid foods, baby-led weaning requires parents/caregivers to plan healthy meals and snacks for their babies.
+Like any approach to introduce solid foods, baby-led weaning requires parents/caregivers to plan a variety of meals and snacks for their babies.

 How do I know if my baby is ready for baby-led weaning?

-Exclusive breastfeeding* is recommended for the first six months.
-Breastfeeding should continue until 2 years or as long as mom and baby desire, along with solid foods.1 Babies are usually ready to start solid foods at about six months when they are showing the following signs of readiness:2
+Babies are usually ready to start solid foods at about six months when they are showing the following signs of readiness:2

 • Able to hold their head up

-• Able to sit up in a high chair
+• Able to sit up in a highchair

 • Able to pick up food and put it in their mouth

-Being able to sit upright independently in a high chair is especially important with baby-led weaning to ensure the baby’s safety.
+Being able to sit upright independently in a highchair is especially important with baby-led weaning to ensure the baby’s safety.

 How do I safely and nutritiously start baby-led weaning?